How to Make Hair Fibers Look Natural?

 How do you make hair fibers look natural?

-Match the fiber shade to your dominant mid-tone hair color, apply in thin layers over clean dry styled hair, keep the hairline application light and slightly behind the hair edge, and blend with fingertips.
+Match the fiber shade to your darker root hair color, apply in thin layers over clean dry styled hair, keep the hairline application light and slightly behind the hair edge, and blend with fingertips.
 Build coverage gradually rather than applying a large amount at once.
+Plant-based cotton fibers free of synthetic additives distribute most evenly and produce the most natural-looking result.

 Why do my hair fibers look fake?